What are they?

 The carrion meat that get stuck in the monitor’s teeth are teeming with bacteria that can cause infections in the bite wound.
 However, the main cause of death of preys is the venom secreted by the monitor.

 Contrary to previous beliefs, most lizards do possess glands that secrete venom.
 While the monitor uses its venom to kill its small preys (symptoms include rapid swelling, drop in blood pressure, and blood clot inhibition), it has a relatively mild effect on humans.

 They are naturally shy and would rather stay away from humans.
 Like most wild animals, they do not attack unless provoked.
 As long as you keep your distance and leave them alone, you will be fine.

-In Singapore, it is illegal under the Wild Animals and Birds Act to remove wild animals, including monitor lizards, from the wild.
-Those found in nature reserves are also protected by the Parks and Trees Act 2005.
+In Singapore, it is illegal under the Wildlife Act to remove wild animals, including monitor lizards, from the wild.
+Those found in nature reserves and other areas managed by NParks are also protected by the Parks and Trees Act 2005.

 Poaching of monitor lizards exists in Singapore.
 However, they are often not brought to the attention of local authorities.

 - If you witness any illegal trading or poaching: